jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 Apple couldn't just run the same apps but at a higher resolution, because things like text and buttons would be tiny, so they doubled the size of everything.
 1 pixel became 2 'device pixels'.

-On the web we call this the 'device pixel ratio'.
-The iPhone 4 had a device pixel ratio of 2.
+On the web we call this the 'device pixel ratio', or DPR.
+The iPhone 4 had a DPR of 2.
 This is sometimes referred to as having a 2x screen, or 2dppx.

 Ok, history lesson over…

 # How popular are high density screens?

 Matt Hobbs from [gov.uk](https://www.gov.uk/) was kind enough to [share April 2021 stats on users' device pixel ratio](https://twitter.com/TheRealNooshu/status/1397862141894529027).
-He gave me access to the raw data, and I ran a few queries on it.
-It turns out **80% of all their users are on a screen with a DPR of 1.5 or above**.
+I ran a few queries on it, and it turns out **80% of their users are on a screen with a DPR of 1.5 or above**.
 That's:

 - …over 99.9% of their mobile users.
 - …32% of their desktop users.